University of Jordan Street: Location

-Queen Rania Street runs in a general southeast–northwest direction in northwest Amman, linking the city center with outlying northern suburbs.
-The street’s southeast terminus is near the Sports City area (Al-Madina Al-Riyadiyya; المدينة الرّياضيّة), where it connects with major roads like Al-Shaheed Street and Wasfi Al-Tal (Gardens; الجاردنز) Street at the Sports City Intersection.
-From there it proceeds northwest through the Jubaiha district, passing along the expansive University of Jordan campus.
-One side of the street borders the university and adjacent neighborhoods such as Qutnah, Dahiat Al-Rasheed, and the University District (all part of Jubaiha), while the opposite side faces the districts of Tla’ Al-Ali and Khalda.
-The roadway continues northwest until it reaches the Sweileh area on Amman’s northwestern edge, which marks its terminus.
-In Sweileh, Queen Rania Street meets King Abdullah II Street (also known as Medical City Street).
-The street lies about 6.7 km from the absolute city center of Amman.
+Queen Rania Street is located in northwestern Amman and runs in a southeast–northwest direction.
+Its southeastern end is near Sports City (Al-Madina Al-Riyadiyya; المدينة الرّياضيّة), where it connects with Al-Shaheed Street and Wasfi Al-Tal Street at the Sports City Intersection.
+The road then passes through Jubaiha and runs alongside the University of Jordan campus.
+Nearby areas include Qutnah, Dahiat Al-Rasheed, and the University District on the university side, and Tla' Al-Ali and Khalda on the opposite side.
+The street continues to Sweileh, where it meets King Abdullah II Street (Medical City Street).
+It is approximately 6.7 km from central Amman.